georgekakarlis/GuessNumberJS/README.md

-A guess my number simple game shocasing DOM manipulation and also Handling Click Events.
+A guess my number simple game showcasing DOM manipulation and also Handling Click Events. inpired by Maximillian Schwarzmüller